olabiyi/non-model_RNA_Seq/non_model_RNA_Seq.rst

     * *Generate_Gene_Transcript_Map*: Generate a gene to transcript mapping file by mapping the genes to thier respective isosforms with Trinity using the ``trinity_mapping`` module.
     * *Map_reads_to_full_transcriptome*: Map the quality checked trimmed reads to the assembled transcriptome using the gene to trancripts map in order to generate a count of reads per sample mappped to each gene or transcript by RSEM with Trinity using the ``trinity_mapping`` module.
     * *Generate_count_matrix*: Generate count or abundance matrices of both raw and normalized read counts per gene per sample by concatenating the counts per sample generated in the ``Map_reads_to_full_transcriptome`` step  with Trinity using ``trinity_statistics`` module.
 Statistics generated for these count matrices will then be used for the filteration step below.
     * *Filter_low_expressed_transcripts*: Retain transcripts with at least x reads in at least n replicates in at least one treatment group using the ``Generic`` module by running the R script "filter_trinity_by_counts.R".
 Transcripts that pass this filtering step are referred to as the "filtered transcriptome" through out this documentation and in the parameter file.
-By default we retain transcripts with at least 3 reads in at least 2 replicates or samples in a treatment group.
-You should adjust these parameters in order to meet your specific filtering criteria by passing the appropriate number to -C and -R parameters of ``run.sh``.
+By default, we retain transcripts with at least 3 reads in at least 2 replicates or samples in a treatment group.
+You should adjust these parameters in order to meet your specific filtering criteria by passing the appropriate number to -M and -R parameters of ``run.sh``.
     * *quastQC_filtered_transcripts* and *BuscoQC_filtered_transcripts*: Assess the quality of the filtered transcriptome using quast and BUSCO as described above.
     * *Make_filtered_transcripts_BLAST_db*: Make a blast database from the filtered transcriptome using the ``makeblastdb`` module to be uploaded to a blast server.
     * *Generate_filtered_Gene_Transcript_Map*: Generate a gene to transcript mapping file of the filtered transcriptome by mapping the genes to thier respective isosforms with Trinity using the ``trinity_mapping`` module.